eric-hdez/eric-hdez/README.md

 Hi there!
 My name is Eric.
 Here is a little more about me:

-- 📚 I hold a B.S.
-Computer science degree from the University of California, Santa Cruz
+- 📚 I hold a B.S. degree in Computer Science from the University of California, Santa Cruz
 - 🥸 I was the President of the Society of Hispanic Professional Engineers at UC Santa Cruz (2x)
 - 🔎 I interned at **NVIDIA** as a Software Engineer during Summer 2021, building an internal tool to help my team clean up their codebase
 - 🤓 I took a graduate-level course in compiler design.
 Check out my final project [here](https://sorensenucsc.github.io/CSE211-fa2022/projects/rex/index.html)!